bblacey/ezlo-hub-kit/ReadMe.md

     .then(item => hub.setItemValue(item, 50)); // Set the dimmer item to 50%
 });
 ```
-Ezlo-Hub-Kit anticipates common idioms for certain long-running actions such as changing House Mode or running a scene, and returns a promise that only resolves once the hub has acknowledes that the action was successful.
+Ezlo-Hub-Kit anticipates common idioms for certain long-running actions such as changing House Mode or running a scene, and returns a promise that only resolves once the hub has acknowledged that the action was successful.
 This behavior enables apps to conveniently wait to initiate additional actions until the hub completes the current action to avoid "piling on" a large number of requests.
 In the case of House Modes, Ezlo Hubs default to waiting 30 seconds to switch to a mode other than Home.
 If an App needs to wait until a House Mode completes before taking some action like running a scene, it is as simple as the following:
 ```js
 // Change the house mode to 'Away' waiting for the hub to complete the mode change await hub.houseMode('Away').then(modeId => hub.setHouseMode(modeId));